 Cavities, severe gum disease, and profound tooth loss are the three oral disorders affecting general health and quality of life.
-Oral illness may cause discomfort and infections that can interfere with eating, speaking, and learning.
+Oral illness may cause discomfort and infections that interfere with eating, speaking, and learning.
 Social interactions and career prospects may also be impacted.
 By avoiding costly dental treatment, children who get dental sealants and fluoridated water may prevent cavities and save money.
 Kids from lower-income homes are more likely to develop cavities than kids from higher-income families.
 Diabetes and tobacco use are also risk factors for gum disease.

 By 8, 52% of kids have cavities in their primary (baby) teeth.
 One in four individuals (20–64) now have dental problems.
 Unplanned (emergency) dental care costs the US economy $45 billion annually in lost productivity and results in the loss of 34 million school hours annually.

 Maintaining the dental health of your family is beneficial for several reasons.
 Their brilliant grins.
 Ability to chew for optimum nourishment.
 They are avoiding pain and toothaches.
 Recent studies indicate that gum disease may contribute to other health issues, such as a higher risk of